 In 2002, one of our subsidiaries (One For All S.A.S.) brought an action against a former distributor of the subsidiary's products seeking a recovery of accounts receivable.
 The distributor filed a counterclaim against our subsidiary seeking payment for amounts allegedly owed for administrative and other services rendered by the distributor for our subsidiary.
-In January 2005, the parties agreed to include in that action all claims between the distributor and two of our other subsidiaries, Universal Electronics BV ("UEBV") and One For All Iberia SL.
+In January 2005, the parties agreed to include in that action all claims between the distributor and two of our other subsidiaries, Universal Electronics BV and One For All Iberia SL.
 As a result, the single action covers all claims and counterclaims between the various parties.
-The partiers further agreed that, before any judgment is paid, all disputes between the various parties would be concluded.
+The parties further agreed that, before any judgment is paid; all disputes between the various parties would be concluded.
 These additional claims involve nonpayment for products and damages resulting from the alleged wrongful termination of agency agreements.
 On March 15, 2005, the court in one of the litigation matters brought by the distributor against one of our subsidiaries, rendered judgment against our subsidiary and awarded damages and costs to the distributor in the amount of approximately \$102,000.
 The amount of this judgment was charged to operations during the second quarter of 2005 and has been paid.
-With respect to the remaining matters before the court, the parties met with the court appointed expert in December 2007 and at that time, the expert again asked the court for an extension to finalize and file his pre-trial report with the court and the court granted this request.
-We are awaiting the expert to finalize his pre-trial report with the court and when completed, we will respond.
+With respect to the remaining matters before the court, we are awaiting the expert to finalize and file his pre-trial report with the court and when completed, we will respond.
+Management is unable to estimate the likelihood of an unfavorable outcome, and the amount of loss, if any, in the case of an unfavorable outcome.